sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 ## 2. Data Collection

-We are intrested in the following characteristics that describe various aspects of the disk:
+We are interested in the following characteristics that describe various aspects of the disk:

 ### **2.1 Dynamic Attributes**